Dave Portnoy of Barstool Sports rescued by Coast Guard off Nantucket after boat loses power

 "Captain Dave almost was lost to the ocean," said Portnoy, who thanked the Coast Guard "for saving my life."

-The Swampscott native explained in social media posts that he unhooked his boat in Nantucket before realizing that it lost power.
+The Swampscott native explained in social media posts that he unhooked his boat in Nantucket before realizing that it had lost power.

 "No power, no radio, no anchor"

-"No power, no radio, no anchor, no nothing, heavy, heavy winds," Portnoy said.
+"No power, no radio, no anchor, no nothing; heavy, heavy winds," Portnoy said.
 "Next thing you know, Captain Dave is lost at sea."

 Portnoy said he was trying not to crash into other boats in the harbor and fired a flare gun as a distress signal.
 He said he was screaming for help and luckily "some girl in what looks like a rowboat" was able to board his boat and use her radio to call the Coast Guard.